 A participant will not recognize taxable income at the time restricted stock (i.e., stock that is subject to a substantial risk of forfeiture) is granted and the Company will not be entitled to a tax deduction at that time, unless the participant makes an election to be taxed at that time.
 If such election is made, the participant will recognize compensation taxable as ordinary income (and subject to income tax withholding in respect of a participant who is an employee) at the time of the grant in an amount equal to the excess of the fair market value for the shares at such time over the amount, if any, paid for those shares.
 If such election is not made, the participant will recognize compensation taxable as ordinary income (and subject to income tax withholding in respect of a participant who is an employee) at the time the restrictions constituting a substantial risk of forfeiture lapse in an amount equal to the excess of the fair market value of the shares at such time over the amount, if any, paid for those shares.
 The amount of ordinary income recognized by making the above-described election or upon the lapse of restrictions is deductible by the Company (or the affiliate employer) as compensation expense, except to the extent the deduction limits of Section 162(m) of the Code apply.
-In addition, a participant receiving dividends with respect to restricted stock for which the above-described election has not been made and prior to the time the restrictions lapse will recognize compensation taxable as ordinary income (and subject to income tax withholding in respect of a participant receiving dividends paid and the Company (or the affiliate employer) will be entitled to a corresponding deduction, except to the extent the deduction limits of Section 162(m) of the Code apply.
-In addition, a participant receiving and the Company (or the affiliate employer) will be entitled to a corresponding deduction, except to the extent the deduction limits of Section 162(m) of the Code apply.
+In addition, a participant receiving dividends with respect to restricted stock for which the above-described election has not been made and prior to the time the restrictions lapse will recognize compensation taxable as ordinary income (and subject to income tax withholding in respect of a participant who is an employee), rather than dividend income, in an amount equal to the dividends paid and the Company (or the affiliate employer) will be entitled to a corresponding deduction, except to the extent the deduction limits of Section 162(m) of the Code apply.